zikkid/ytscConverter/README.md

 direct links aswell as playlist links are both supported.

 ## Dependencies
+note: dependencies not needed for running the app
 - pytube
   - run `pip install pytube` in your terminal
 - sclib